 "Furthering research and practice in data discovery, access and use"

-With additional support from funders including the Economic and Social Research Council, Jisc and the European Community, we are pushing the boundaries of knowledge and practice in our field.
+With additional support from funders including the Economic and Social Research Council (ESRC), Jisc and the European Community, we are pushing the boundaries of knowledge and practice in our field.

 Bringing together eight leading studies, the British Library and the UK Data Service, CLOSER works to stimulate interdisciplinary research, develop shared resources, provide training, and share expertise.